The Shortest-Path distance on graphons: Varadhan's formula for graphons

 so the first integral must be zero.
 Since $W$ is connected, there exists a positive measured subset $U \times V \subset S \times S^c$ on which $W>0$.
 We must therefore have $f(x)-f(y)=0$ for almost every $(x,y) \in U\times V$, but this is a contradiction since, by construction, $f(x) \ge 0 > f(y)$. \item $(c)\Rightarrow (a)$ Suppose that $W$ is not connected and let $S \in \frakM$ be such that $\mu(S) \in (0,1)$ and $\langle \II_{S^c}, \calW \II_S \rangle = 0$.
 Then for almost all $x \in S$, we have $k(x) = \int_{S} W(x,y) dy$, and it is easy to check that $\II_S$ satisfies The same is true for $\II_{S^c}$ and so $\dim(\ker(\calL)) > 1$. \end{itemize} \end{proof}

-Let us remark that definitions \ref{def:connected-graphon} and \ref{def:finitely-connected-graphon} and the proof of their equivalence could be applied to arbitrary self-adjoint operators on $L^2 [0,1]$.
-This is therefore a much more general result that could be applied to other types of graph limits \cite{backhauszActionConvergenceOperators2022}.
+Let us remark that definitions \ref{def:connected-graphon} and \ref{def:finitely-connected-graphon} and the proof of their equivalence could be extended to arbitrary self-adjoint operators on $L^2 [0,1]$.
+This is therefore a result that could be extended to other types of graph limits \cite{backhauszActionConvergenceOperators2022}.

 The next two propositions show the relation between graph connectedness and graphon connectedness.
 Connected graphs correspond to connected step graphons and vice versa.